gerardog/gsudo/docs/docs/security.md

 In August 2002, Chris Paget released a white paper describing a form of attack against event-driven systems that he termed Shatter Attack.
 It allowed processes in the same session to bypass security restrictions by abusing Windows Message loop.

-Microsoft response was to add "User Interface Privilege Isolation" (UIPI) and the "User Access Control" (UAC) popup to the next mayor release: Windows Vista.
+Microsoft response was to add "User Interface Privilege Isolation" (UIPI) and the "User Access Control" (UAC) popup to the next major release: Windows Vista.
 Privileged processes would then run "elevated" at high integrity level, out of reach of processes at lower, non-admin, levels.

 I assume that at this point Microsoft decided not to make a `sudo` tool for windows.
 It would be an unwanted bridge between two worlds that intended to isolate.